 A Request for Penalty Abatement Based Upon Reasonable Cause is a legal argument we prepare and file with the IRS that discusses the facts and circumstances that resulted in the late filing of your tax return or the unpaid tax liability.
 In evaluating a Request for Penalty Abatement, the IRS considers the specific facts and circumstances in each case.

-Tax lawyers Patrick T. Sheehan & Associates, Attorneys at Law, P.C., have successfully obtained relief from penalties and related interest for its clients in many cases since its inception in 1991.
+The tax lawyers at the IRS Trouble Solvers™ have successfully obtained relief from penalties and related interest for its clients in many cases since its inception in 1991.
 The abatement of penalties and interest can total many thousands of dollars.
 Some examples where penalty relief may be appropriate include a death in the family, serious illness, gambling, alcohol or drug addiction, fires, floods or theft.

-If the IRS has assessed penalties against you, call Patrick T. Sheehan & Associates.
+If the IRS has assessed penalties against you, call the IRS Trouble Solvers™.
 Call Us Before the IRS Calls You!®